stratosphereips/StratosphereLinuxIPS/docs/usage.md

 **Remote files**

 We update the remote ones regularly.
 The list of remote threat intelligence files is set in the variables ```ti_files``` variable in slips.conf.
 You can insert your own remote threat intelligence files in this variable.
 Supported extensions are: .txt, .csv, .netset, ipsum feeds, or .intel.

+The format is (url confidence), confidence is on a scale from 0 to 1 how confident are you that this feed has valid IOCs, Slips doesn't alert on confidence <= 0.5

+Be sure the format is correct and only use spaces to separate between the url and the confidence.

 The remote files are installed to the path set in the ```download_path_for_local_threat_intelligence```.
 By default, the files are stored in the Slips directory ```modules/ThreatIntelligence1/remote_data_files/```

 **Local files**